semver/semver/semver.md

 ### What if I inadvertently alter the public API in a way that is not compliant with the version number change (i.e. the code incorrectly introduces a major breaking change in a patch release)?

-Use your best judgment.
+Use your best judgement.
 If you have a huge audience that will be drastically impacted by changing the behavior back to what the public API intended, then it may be best to perform a major version release, even though the fix could strictly be considered a patch release.
 Remember, Semantic Versioning is all